PW999/100-days-of-code/log.md

 **Today's Progress**: Skipped today.
 Wednesday is family day, my mom is the only person I get to see during this pandemic so I'm not going to sacrifice it for some Ruby code.
 Will probably skip more Wednesdays.

+### Day 4: Thursday December 24, 2020

+**Today's Progress**: Spent some time on making my code cleaner.
+Started on working on a parser for the user input but progress is slow as I still need to figure out how to parse it.

+**Thoughts:** I start to get how Ruby can be used to write as little code as possible (which does not mean the most readable code).
+With every line of Ruby I write I have the feeling that I loose a bit of feeling with Java.
+TDD is nice but, especially for little projects like these.